Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Experiments

 \subsubsection{Baseline approaches}

-We compare the mapping performance of our approach (denoted as N.D.E.M.) with the CuPy implementation of elevation mapping \cite{elevationcupy} which provides the raw elevation maps (E.M.C.) and the results after an inpainting filter (E.M.C.I.).
+We compare the performance of our approach (N.D.E.M.) with the CuPy implementation of elevation mapping \cite{elevationcupy} which provides the raw elevation maps (E.M.C.) and the results after using the Telea \cite{telea2004image} inpainting method (E.M.C.
+Telea).
 We also adopt VDBFusion to incrementally reconstruct the terrain using incoming sparse observations and rasterize the results for comparison.
-To show the improvement of introducing the uncertainty estimation, we additionally train a model without using Bayesian learning (N.D.E.M. w/o unc.).